newjhon2013/HIV-project/README.md

 # HIV-project
-Some brief Python and R scripts used in a paper
+Some brief Python and R scripts used in a paper Structures and immune recognition of Env trimers from two Asia prevalent HIV-1 CRFs